Adopted by the Board of Trustees Oct. 21, 2014.

 There are areas in the RTA service network that demonstrate high opportunity to grow transit market share.
 A transit propensity map was developed to show the areas with the highest potential for transit ridership.
 The analysis combined residential and employment density with demographics.
 Figure A shows the results of the analysis, which demonstrates the highest propensity in the urban core with pockets of opportunity in the outer suburbs.
 Conversely, the outer suburbs display a density and transit propensity that is difficult to serve with fixed route transit services.

-The recommendations of the Strategic Plan derive from the vision, goals, and opportunities / constraints into four major categories for RTA:
+The recommendations of the Capital Plan derive from the vision, goals, and opportunities / constraints into four major categories for RTA:

 As jobs move away from Cuyahoga County’s core, so do people.
 RTA needs to streamline its services to ensure transportation still meets existing needs in the core, especially in the growth areas served by the HealthLine, and positioning itself to increase its market share of travelers to the downtown and Euclid Corridor core, while serving new riders in suburban neighborhoods in and out of the county.